orcephrye/orcephrye/README.md

 ---

 I am a software developer, gamer, tech enthusiast.
 I love to work within the GNU/Linux and FOSS community in my free time.
-I developed my own Pen&Paper RPG game called [d20 Future Path](http://d20futurepath.com/index.php?title=FuturePath) and is an excellent example of how I merge my different hobbies as I also built a RESTful API for the game.
+I biggest hobby perhaps is the development of my own Pen&Paper RPG game called [d20 Future Path](http://d20futurepath.com/index.php?title=FuturePath).
+It is also an excellent example of how I merge my different hobbies as I also built a RESTful API for the game.

 In my work life, I followed my passionate belief that technology should be an extension of the will of its user.
 Therefore, good code works for its users.
 And I have helped different customers achieve their goals with less effort